Bruce Wilkerson

 Wilkerson attended Loudon High School in Loudon, Tennessee, where he played both offensive tackle and defensive tackle, and was named to the all-state team his senior year.
 He signed with Tennessee in 1982, though he was a redshirt his first year.

 Working with Tennessee offensive line coach (and future head coach) Phillip Fulmer, Wilkerson secured a spot in the second string during the 1983 season, backing up veteran tackle Curt Singer.
 By his sophomore season in 1984, he was a starter, anchoring a line that helped running back Johnnie Jones set career rushing records.
 Wilkerson was an integral member of the 1985 "Sugar Vols" squad, and was named All-SEC and 2nd-team All-American at the end of the season.
 In the 1986 Sugar Bowl, Wilkerson's block on Miami nose guard Jerome Brown helped spring Jeff Powell's 60-yard touchdown run.

-After an All-SEC senior year in 1986, Wilkerson was drafted by the Los Angeles Raiders in the second round of the 1987 NFL Draft.
+After an All-SEC senior year in 1986, Wilkerson was selected by the Los Angeles Raiders in the second round of the 1987 NFL draft.
 He spent his first eight seasons with the Raiders, and was a starter throughout the early 1990s.
 He was on the inaugural roster of the Jacksonville Jaguars in 1995, and closed out his career with Green Bay.